RogerLawson/hello-world/README.md

 # hello-world
-Working through the intro tutorial
-Learning about how to commit
+Working through the intro tutorial and learning about how to commit